Bitcoin continues to hold just above $30,000 Monday, a modest increase since hitting a six-month low earlier this month.

-Despite the new record high, Bitcoin is still a highly volatile and speculative investment.
-In fact, the last time the crypto saw a record high in mid-April, it abruptly lost over half of its value and plunged to around $30,000 by mid-July.
+The volatility highlights a durable truth for Bitcoin: it is still a highly volatile and speculative investment.
+In fact, the last time the original cryptocurrency set a record high in mid-April, it abruptly lost over half of its value and plunged to around $30,000 by mid-July.
+Similarly, Bitcoin dropped back below $35,000 this month not long after its most recent November high.

-So what should crypto investors do in light of this latest increase?
+So what should crypto investors do in light of this volatility?
 Nothing, according to the experts we’ve talked to.
 Given the crypto’s history of volatility, this increase doesn’t guarantee a long-term reversal.
 Bitcoin’s price is just as likely to fall back down as it is to continue climbing.
-The price swings are going to keep happening, and experts say they’re something long-term crypto investors will have to continue dealing with.
+The future of cryptocurrency is sure to include plenty more volatility, and experts say that’s something long-term crypto investors will have to continue dealing with.

 What Investors Should Know